revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 ---

-18.Write a python program to count the frequency of every vowels in a file "text.txt".
+18.Write a python program to count the frequency of every vowels in a file `text.txt`.

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)